apache/druid/docs/querying/sql-functions.md

 ## ARRAY

-Constructs a SQL `ARRAY` literal from the expression arguments.
-The arguments must be of the same type.
+Constructs a SQL `ARRAY` literal from the provided expression arguments.
+All arguments must be of the same type.

 * **Syntax**: `ARRAY[expr1, expr2, ...]`
 * **Function type:** Array